 If the AADemo-Northwind connection string is not already listed, click the Create 'AADemo-Northwind' demo connection string link at the bottom of the AlphaDAO Connections dialog to create it.

-When prompted, click OK - Create a named connection string called 'AADemo-Northwind' to create the connection string.
+Verify Use SQLite is selected.
+Then click OK - Create a named connection string called 'AADemo-Northwind' to create the connection string.